 Sea ice06.
 Sea ice06.

-Did you know that the loss of Arctic snow and ice can magnify global warming by up to 40%?
+Did you know that the loss of all polar snow and sea ice could magnify global warming by up to 40% over 100 years?

 We’ve lost more than half of the permanent